The CST Bounce Universe model -- a parametric study: The Single Bounce Criteria

 \section{The Single Bounce Criteria}

-In a string model with the coupled scalar and tachyon fields--the CSTB model--a bouncing universe happens naturally with a generic set of parameters.
-In the effective theory, a D-$\mathrm{\bar{D}}$3-brane pair is described by the open string tachyon field action~\cite{tachyon},
+In this section, we review briefly the CSTB model and discuss the essential physics of this string cosmology model based on D-brane and $\mathrm{\bar{D}}$-brane annihilations.
+In the effective theory, a D-$\mathrm{\bar{D}}$3-brane pair is described by the open string tachyon field action~\cite{Sen:2002in},

-where $T$, $M_s$, $V_0$ are the tachyon field, the string mass, the tension of D-$\mathrm{\bar{D}}$3-brane pair respectively.
+where $T$, $M_s$, $V_0$ are the tachyon field, the string mass, and the tension of D-$\mathrm{\bar{D}}$3-brane pair, respectively.
 The tachyon potential $V_{T}$ has a maximum at $T=0$ and two minima at $T\rightarrow\pm\infty$.
 We take the background metric as $(-,+,+,+)$, and we also assume that the tachyon field is spatially homogenous.

-In D-brane inflation\cite{brane inflation} the attractive potential of the D-$\bar{D}$ pair takes the following form:
+In D-brane inflation~\cite{braneinflation} the attractive potential of the D-$\bar{D}$ pair takes the following form: